Quinnipiac University

 Community, Assessment, Response and Evaluation (CARE) Team

 The CARE Team seeks to support students in overcoming obstacles and reducing distress.
-Led by well-trained and experienced professional staff members, CARE offers non-clinical support and connection to resources to address areas of concern that may arise during a student’s time at QU.
+Led by well-trained and experienced professional staff members, CARE offers non-clinical support and connection to resources to address areas of concern that may arise during a student’s time at Quinnipiac.

 Did you know that 1 in 3 first-year students have a concern addressed by the CARE Team?
 If your Bobcat has any concerns that arise during their time at Quinnipiac, know that the CARE Team is here to support your student.